How to take care of your red naomi roses

 Maintain your bouquet by removing any dead or dying petals, flowers and any foliage that has fallen in the water.
 Foliage floating in water creates bacteria which is harmful to the flowers and will shorten their vase life.

 Top up with clean water daily if necessary.
 Ideally, change the water adding flower food every 3 days.
-Flower food is part of our recommended way to extend the life of your beautiful flowers as it contains the correct mixture of ingredients to nourish your blooms whilst keeping bacteria at bay.
+Flower food is part of our recommended way to extend the life of your beautiful flowers as it contains the perfect mixture of ingredients to nourish your blooms whilst keeping bacteria at bay.
 You will find a sachet of flower food with your Roses.
-Please add the desired amount according to the instructions on the sachet to fresh water when you change the water.
+When you change the water, please use this checking the instructions on the sachet to be sure you add the correct proportion of water and flower food to the vase.
 Note very cold or hot water will stress the flowers so best to use water at room temperature.

 It is also advisable to re-cut each stem when you change the water.
 Do this at an angle with a sharp knife or scissors, removing 2.5cm (1 inch) from the base of the stem.